sourcapital/flipr/README.md

 ## Features

-- All chains are monitored for `Health` and `Sync Status` every minute
+- All chains are monitored for `Health` and `Sync Status`
-- Chainflip node version is monitored every minute
+- Chainflip node version is monitored
-- Kubernetes pod restarts are monitored every minute
+- Kubernetes pod restarts are monitored
 - Kubernetes pod logs of all chains are aggregated
-- Reputation is monitored every minute
+- Reputation is monitored
-- Penalties are monitored every minute
+- Penalties are monitored
-- Chain observations are monitored every minute
+- Chain observations are monitored

 ## Supported Chains